GRVictor/GRVictor/README.md

 👋 Hi, I'm **Victor Garcia**, a passionate Software Engineer with a strong focus on **Front-End Development** and a special love for **React**.

 ❤️ **My greatest inspiration** comes from the love of my life, who brings joy and purpose to my daily life.
-And, of course, music is a huge part of my journey—it fuels my creativity and shapes the way I solve problems.
+And, of course, music is a huge part of my journey, it fuels my creativity and shapes the way I solve problems.

 💻 For me, **programming is more than just code**.
 It’s a creative process, much like painting or composing music.
 Every line of code is a new note, every project a new masterpiece waiting to be completed.